mahendrajangid2583/coffee-card/README.md

 ├── style.css         # CSS file for styling the webpage
 ├── OIP.jpeg          # Image file for the product (coffee mug) └── README.md         # This README file
+- ## Live Demo

+You can view the live demo of the application [here](https://mahendrajangid2583.github.io/coffee-card/).